-My primary research interests include the metaphysics of ordinary objects, mereology, mental fictionalism, and modality.
+My primary research interests include the metaphysics of ordinary objects, parts and wholes, composition, modality, and fictionalism.

 Two of my papers – “Mental Fictionalism” and “Mental Fictionalism: a foothold amid deflationary collapse” – recently came out in T. Demeter, T. Parent, and A. Toon (eds.), Mental Fictionalism: Philosophical Explorations (Routledge), an anthology on the topic of mental fictionalism (April 2022).

 2014 – “Composition as Identity, Mereological Essentialism, and Modal Parts” in Composition as Identity, eds.
 Donald Baxter and Aaron Cotnoir, OUP (2014)